mdb/phl-pac-complaint-browser/README.md

 ## Building a project

 `grunt build` compiles your project in production mode.
-It will lint, concatenate, and minify JS files, bake-out the EJS templates into HTML, and compile SASS to CSS.
+It will lint, concatenate, and minify JS files, bake out the EJS templates into HTML, and compile SASS to CSS.

     $ grunt build